 Growing up at the original homestead of the Whitty’s at Schroon River Falls (north of Schroon Lake, just before the North Hudson town line), I was blessed with a father that took great pride in teaching me the skills to survive in the woods.
-Knowledge that was passed down from his father, grandfather, and great-grandfather.
+Knowledge was passed down from his father, grandfather, and great-grandfather.
 John Whitty, my father’s great-grandfather, came to Schroon Falls sometime around the late 1830s from Ireland.
-His son Nicholas became one of the leading guides in this region for many years, the Whitty home and farm becoming a boarding house during hunting season.
+His son Nicholas became one of the leading guides in this region for many years, and the Whitty home and farm became a boarding house during hunting season.

 I not only learned to read the sun, but he taught me how to take shelter if I got caught in the woods for the night, how to look for moss on the trees (moss normally grows on the north side of the trees in the northern hemisphere due to less sunlight), how to build a fire with nothing, how to deal with wild animals if they approach, and how to track animals: watching for their prints, broken branches, bedded down grass, and their scat.
 I could identify animal scat (poop) by the time I was five or six.
-And the entire time these lessons were being taught and we were walking in the woods, he was telling me great hunting stories handed down from his father, grand-fathers, and great-grandfathers.
+And the entire time these lessons were being taught and we were walking in the woods, he was telling me great hunting stories handed down from his father, grandfathers, and great-grandfathers.
 And I clung to every word.

 The first time I had a rifle placed in my hand I was approximately eight years old.
 Dad took me down to the field along the river at the homestead, set up some targets and loaded the 22 rifle.
 It took me very little time to figure out how to pick off all the cans.
 I was a natural.
 Over the next few years I practiced fine tuning my skills with the rifle, before long I was taking cans out one right after the next.
-I felt like I was on and old John Wayne movie set.
+I felt like I was on an old John Wayne movie set.

 Finally the time came for me to attend my NY State Department of Environmental Conservation Hunter Training Course at the Schroon Lake Fish and Game Club in September of 1980 at the age 14.
 (I highly recommend every teenager take this course.)
-It was a long three days, learning many of the same skills dad had already taught me, but learning more in-depth their importance to my safety and those with me while hunting.
+It was a long three days, learning many of the same skills my dad had already taught me, but learning more in-depth their importance to safety while hunting.
 I passed the final test with flying colors, making my father very proud.
 It not only felt good to be a sixth generation Whitty to be able to hunt, but I was one of only three girls in a class of twenty–seven boys and men that year.

 My first hunting trip with my father was for small game.
 For those of you that unfamiliar with the difference, let me explain.
-Small game includes wild animals and birds such as squirrel and pheasant.
+Small game includes wild animals and birds, such as squirrel and pheasant.
 We took our first trip down to the field by the Schroon River on the family property.
 I attempted to shoot a pheasant, but missed!
 I am here to tell you that shooting a bird that is in flight is not easy.
 It is certainly not like shooting a standing can on a fence post.
-Even though I missed, I was still ecstatic that I got to go because it meant time with my father, it meant I was part of a 6th generation tradition.
+Even though I missed, I was still ecstatic that I got to go because it meant time with my father; it meant I was part of a 6th generation tradition.
 Over the next two years we worked on my skills, honing them in; I learned to walk softly in the woods, not talk, control my breathing, not let my teeth chatter too loudly, and to find a great spot to sit and wait where I could be dry but not seen by the animals as they travel their worn paths.

 Just the year before one of my schoolmates (from another great hunting family) had gotten lost with his father hunting on the Boreas.
 The young man spent two days out in that wilderness while they searched for him.
 It is a territory thick with evergreen.
 A man could walk in and disappear for days, weeks, months, maybe forever.
 However, I trusted my father, and believed his training would keep me safe, so we began to get ready for our big hunt the next morning.